INDIANAPOLIS—On paper, a 179-yard rushing effort for the Colts seemed like a stiff challenge considering the circumstances.

 "It was a great, great team win.
 All three phases worked in unison today and complimented each other.
 We ground and pounded.
 Yards were hard to come on both sides and the offensive line and what they did was huge."

-To the left of McGlynn was rookie
+To the left of McGlynn was rookie Hugh Thornton making his first NFL start.

 Just another chapter of "Next Man Up".

-“The backbone of the team has been that way,” quarterback
+"The backbone of the team has been that way," quarterback Andrew Luck said after the game.
+"Guys did a heck of a job just coming and playing football."

 Richardson made his Colts debut on the team's first possession and wasted no time making an impact.